dashbitco/broadway/guides/internals/Architecture.md

   2. It tells all producers to no longer accept demand, flush all current events, and then shutdown

-  3. It then monitors and waits for a confirmation message from consumers.
+  3. It then monitors and waits for a confirmation message from batch processors.
 At this point, the terminator is effectively blocking the supervisor until all events have been processed

-This triggers a cascade effect where processors notice all of its producers have been cancelled, causing them to flush their own events and cancels their own consumers, and so on and so on.
-This happens until consumers notice all of their producers have been cancelled, effectively notifying the terminator to shutdown, allowing the outer most supervisor to go on and fully terminate all stages, which at this point have flushed all events.
+This triggers a cascade effect where processors notice all of its producers have been cancelled, causing them to flush their own events and cancels the stages downstream, and so on and so on.
+This happens until batch processors notice all of their producers have been cancelled, effectively notifying the terminator to shutdown, allowing the outer most supervisor to go on and fully terminate all stages, which at this point have flushed all events.